-Following receipt of a general complaint, OSC will notify the respondent that a complaint has been received and will provide a list of policies alleged to have been violated.
+Following receipt of a general complaint, OSC will notify the respondent(s) that a complaint has been received and will provide a list of policies alleged to have been violated.

 i.
 Respondent is required to meet with OSC.
-The purpose of this initial meeting is to give the respondent an opportunity to respond to the allegations verbally, provide an opportunity for the respondent to reflect on and learn from his or her behavior, and discuss the COD procedures.
+The purpose of this initial meeting is to give the respondent an opportunity to respond to the allegations verbally, provide an opportunity for the respondent to reflect on and learn from their behavior, and discuss the COD procedures.

 ii.
 Following the initial meeting, the respondent has an opportunity to submit a written statement to the COD.
 If the respondent chooses to submit a statement, it must be submitted to the OSC within five business days of the initial meeting with OSC.
 The respondent may waive the right to this five-day period to request expedited COD action.
 The waiver must be submitted in writing to the OSC.
+If an Investigation is conducted, the respondent can submit the written statement after the Investigation is completed.

 iii.
-The respondent will be required to certify that his or her written response is his or her own original work and the respondent must cite sources, editors, and collaborators appropriately.
+The respondent will be required to certify that their written response is their own original work and the respondent must cite sources, editors, and collaborators appropriately.